philipkiely/corvette/README.md

 Always run Corvette in your build script after your assets folder is generated for distribution to ensure complete, correct paths.

+## Themes

+Assumes you have your own base.html

+Use a JSON file to bring your own icons (name: \[extensions\])

 ## Development

-Use a virtual environment with requirements.txt
+Use a virtual environment with requirements.txt (only dependency is Jinja and its dependencies)

 ### Setting Up